squid-cache/squid-cache.github.io/SquidFaq/TroubleShooting.rst

 }}}
 A process is normally owned by the user who starts it.
 However, Unix sometimes allows a process to change its owner.
 If you specified a value for the effective_user'' option in ''squid.conf'', then that will be the process owner.
 The files must be owned by this same userid. ''

 ''If all this is confusing, then you probably should not be running Squid until you learn some more about Unix.
-As a reference, I suggest [http://www.oreilly.com/catalog/lunix4/ Learning the UNIX Operating System, 4th Edition]. ''
+As a reference, I suggest [[http://www.oreilly.com/catalog/lunix4/|Learning the UNIX Operating System, 4th Edition]]. ''

 == When using a username and password, I can not access some files. == If I try by way of a test, to access'' ''